RESEARCH

 PI: Kirsten Oleson, Associate Professor of Ecological Economics, UH Mānoa

-Co-PI: Louis Chua Bing Chao, Department of Natural Resources and Environmental Management, UH Mānoa
+Co-PI: Louis Chua Bing Chao, Dept of Natural Resources and Environmental Management, UH Mānoa

 Funded: FY2022